 Major events during the spring

-- The European Artistic Craft Days held at the end of March and the start of April offer you the chance to discover the know-how of the people working in the cultural institutions of Geneva;
+- The European Artistic Craft Days held from 31 March to 2 April 2023 offer you the chance to discover the know-how of the people working in the cultural institutions of Geneva;

 - The International Film Festival and Forum on Human Rights (FIFDH) held in March is an open platform for anyone committed to defending human values throughout the world;

-- La Fête des voisins is the chance for neighbours to enjoy a convivial moment together during the month of May;
+- La Fête des voisins is the chance for neighbours to enjoy a convivial moment together the 2 June 2023;

-- La Nuit des musées in May offers the general public the chance to explore the museums of Geneva through an original programme of night-time events;
+- La Nuit des musées held on 13 May 2023 offers the general public the chance to explore the museums of Geneva through an original programme of night-time events;

 - La semaine du livre petite enfance et familles allows young children to discover the world of books through a series of activities organised in May.